Am I Mediocre? The Truth Most People Don’t Want to Face

 2. They Act Despite Discomfort

-Instead, they begin to see it as:
+Instead, they start to see it as:

 A normal part of doing something new.